 - Orangenpunsch: no prizes for guessing

-Your punch comes in a Häferl (mug) and you may be required to pay an Einsatz (returnable deposit).
-The mugs often serve as collectible souvenirs.
+Your punch comes in a Häferl (mug) and you may have to pay an Einsatz (returnable deposit).
+The mugs often serve as collectible souvenirs: simply abandon your deposit and keep the mug or buy one from a suitable stand.

 Other alcoholic drinks available might include Bier (beer), Wein (wine), Likör and Schnaps (liquor and schnapps), and Sekt (sparkling wine).